 We’ve put together the perfect starter kit for all the business, marketing and hospitality students starting university this year.
 We also sit down with our I.T. project assistant at AO Recycling, Ryan Buttery, as he talks us through his best tips and tricks to schooling your degree.

 Never miss a lecture or deadline again!
 Map out your weekly deadlines with friendly reminders from a smart speaker.
+There’s also some pretty nifty science behind how it works if you want to impress your course mates.

 I’m Ryan, and I work for the recycling part of AO as an I.T. project assistant.
 What that means is that I work with all departments of the business to understand their problems and implement systems and solutions that allow them to overcome them in order to increase performance.